Raisin Cake Recipes | Boiled Raisin Cake, Orange Raisin Walnut & More

 Stir in nuts and raisins (or chopped dates).

-While hot, poke cake several times and pour orange mixture over the cake.
+While hot, poke cake several times and pour orange mixture over it.
+Leave in pan until cold.
+Serves 8.

 Total cook time: 1 to 1 1/2 hours